Sustainable Data Governance for Marketers

 — Data Grab: The New Colonialism of Big Tech and How to Fight Back, Ulises A. Mejias and Mick Couldry

 Organizational risks related to data governance are on the rise.
-From fines and lawsuits to security breaches and data leaks, the data governance landscape is changing rapidly.
-This is especially true in regards to regulatory compliance.
+From fines and lawsuits to security breaches and data leaks, data inequality and the data governance landscape in general are changing rapidly.
+This is especially true in regards to regulatory compliance and emerging technologies, like Generative AI.

 - Internal stakeholders: Make access to data, digital tools, and training within the organization inclusive, equitable, and democratic.